Norodom Chakrapong: Family

-Chakrapong's mother, Sisowath Pongsanmoni, was the younger half-sister of Sisowath Kossamak.
-Kossamak is the mother of Sihanouk, and both Pongsanmoni and Kossamak had the same father, Sisowath Monivong.
+Chakrapong's mother, Sisowath Pongsanmoni, was the younger half-sister of Sisowath Kossamak, mother of Sihanouk.
+Both Pongsanmoni and Kossamak had the same father, Sisowath Monivong.
 Pongsanmoni died in 1974.
-Chakrapong has six full siblings, consisting of three brothers (Yuvaneath, Racvivong and Khemanourak) and three younger sisters (Sorya Roeungsi, Kantha Bopha and Botum Bopha).
-Khemanourak, Sorya Roeungsi and Botum Bopha were killed by the Khmer Rouge, while Racvivong and Kantha Bopha died young of illness.
+Chakrapong has six full siblings, consisting of three brothers (Yuvaneath, Rachvivong and Khemanourak) and three younger sisters (Sorya Roeungsi, Kantha Bopha and Botum Bopha).
+Khemanourak, Sorya Roeungsi and Botum Bopha were killed by the Khmer Rouge, while Rachvivong and Kantha Bopha died young of illness.
 Yuvaneath is Chakrapong's sole surviving full sibling, and Chakrapong has six other half-siblings by Sihanouk's unions with different wives.

 Chakrapong has had seven wives and has thirteen children.
-Chakrapong past wives include: Hun Soeun, a ballet dancer from the Royal Ballet of Cambodia; Kethy Tioulong, the daughter of Nhiek Tioulong; Duong Diyath.
-Duong Yany, Charuvan Duongchan (a Thai national), and Moniren.
+His past wives include Hun Soeun, Kethy Tioulong (daughter of Nhiek Tioulong), Duong Diyath, Duong Yany, Charuwan Duangjan (a Thai national), and Moniren.
 Following his separation from Moniren, Chakrapong took Princess Norodom Kachanipha Chakrapong as his wife and she remains his spouse until today.